learn-co-students/rails-assessment-v-000/README.md

 ### Restricted Domains

-- A Blog App - We used a Blog domain design for a lot of the rails lessons and code-alongs.
+- A Basic Blog App - We've used a Blog domain design for a lot of the rails lessons and code-alongs.
+The blog must have unique features/approaches and solve problems in different ways.

 - An Amusement Park - This is the domain design for one of the final Rails projects.
 Try to find inspiration from this project and build something unique and different.